 $ sudo docker images

-The command displays the docker image with a tag which shows our image version, a distinctive image ID, when was created and image size.
+The command in the above Docker example displays the docker image with a tag which shows our image version, a distinctive image ID, when was created and image size.

 |docker info||Information Command|

 |docker run -i -t image_name /bin/bash||Run image as a container|